02

 Book A Call

-At Confetti, packaging is approached through industry specialisation rather than a one-size-fits-all design team.
-Our designers build deep expertise within specific domains such as healthcare, technology, fashion, and food and beverage.
-Over time, they develop an instinctive understanding of category regulations, consumer expectations, material choices, and the visual cues that signal trust, quality, or premium value within that industry.
+At Confetti, our packaging team is structured around industry specialisation rather than general design output.
+Certain designers develop deep expertise in specific domains over time, building an understanding of category regulations, consumer psychology, material choices, information hierarchy, and the subtle visual signals that communicate trust or quality within a given industry.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna